Google Ranking Factors You Need to Know for 2023

 2023?
 Say what?
 You read it right!
 It’s hard to believe we’re already ready to wind down another year.
 As we say goodbye to 2022 and prepare for the final few weeks of 2022, it’s not too early to think about what new strategies you want to add to your content marketing plan for next year.
 One of the most important factors to consider?
 Google ranking factors.

 Just as trends in web design change and evolve over time, so do SEO best practices.
-Google and other search engines are constantly evaluating the factors that indicate a high-quality website for their users.
-It’s important to keep up with these ranking factors if you want to stay on top of the SERPs.
+Google is constantly evaluating which factors indicate a high-quality website for their users.
+It’s important to keep up with these ranking factors if you want to stay on top of the search engine rankings pages (SERPs).

-Nobody (apart from maybe Google themselves) has a crystal ball that can say for sure what these ranking factors for 2021 will be.
-However, we can evaluate the data available for trends and use the official advice published by Google as a guide to how we should be building web sites for search in 2021.
+Nobody (apart from maybe Google themselves) has a crystal ball that can say for sure what these ranking factors for 2023 will be.
+But we can still evaluate available data, look at current trends, and use official advice published by Google as a guide.

 - Providing a good user experience is paramount to organic search rankings.

 - Focus on mobile optimization is increasing in importance as more people use mobile and voice search.

 - High-quality backlinks continue to be central to Google’s ranking algorithm.

 PS – I put together these 10 tips for optimizing your content marketing.
 Watch Now!

 2022 saw the launch of Google’s widely-anticipated Helpful Content update.
 Which turned out to be exactly what it sounds like.
 Thin, promotional, keyword-stuffed content lost rankings in this update.
 And not surprisingly, longer-form, educational, thought leadership content climbed in rankings.